themaplelab/swan/README.md

 #### Dump SIL using either `swan-swiftc` or `swan-xcodebuild`

 You can dump SIL for Xcode projects with `swan-xcodebuild`.
-Give it the same arguments you give `xcodebuild`, but put them after `--`. e.g.,
+Give it the same arguments you give `xcodebuild`, but put them after `--`.
+If you specify a single architecture with `-arch`, the build time will be faster, and `swan-xcodebuild` will have less output to parse.

 ```
-swan-xcodebuild -- -project MyProject.xcodeproj -scheme MyScheme
+swan-xcodebuild -- -project MyProject.xcodeproj -scheme MyScheme -arch arm64
 ```

 It will build your project and then dump the SIL to the `swan-dir/` directory.
 You can optionally specify an alternative directory with `--swan-dir`.